The Celtic

 A Blue Moon occurs when

-the moon with its 28 day cycle appears
+the moon with its 28 day cycle appears twice within

-month's 31 day duration.
+the same calendar month, due to that month's 31 day duration.
 Many consider the Blue Moon

 to be a goal moon where you set specific goals for yourself.